Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 let apiInstance = new finnhub.DefaultApi();
 let category = "category_example"; // String | This parameter can be 1 of the following values <code>general, forex, crypto, merger</code>.
 let opts = {
-  'minId': "minId_example" // String | Use this field to get only news after this ID.
+  'minId': 789 // Number | Use this field to get only news after this ID.
 Default to 0 };
 apiInstance.marketNews(category, opts, (error, data, response) => {
   if (error) {